-- 1) An applicant must be a public or nonprofit private entity, as demonstrated through the submission of the Evidence of Non-profit/Public Center Status outlined in Section IV.2.vi.
-Faith-based and community-based organizations, Tribes, and tribal organizations are eligible to apply. - 2) The applicant must request funding to support the operation of a health center that provides required comprehensive primary, preventive, and enabling health care services, either directly or through established arrangements, without regard to ability to pay.
-An applicant may not propose to provide only a single service, such as dental, behavioral, or prenatal services. - 3) The applicant must propose to serve an announced service area and its patients identified in the SAAT. - a) The total unduplicated patients projected to be served by December 31, 2017, entered on Form 1A, must be at least 75 percent of the Patient Target in the SAAT.
-See the Summary of Funding section above if the patient projection is less than the Patient Target in the SAAT. - b) Zip codes entered in the Service Area Zip Codes field on Form 5B: Service Sites must be those where at least 75 percent of the current patients reside.
-Refer to the SAAT to determine the zip codes where the majority of patients reside.
+1) An applicant must be a public or nonprofit private entity, as demonstrated through the submission of the Evidence of Non-profit/Public Center Status outlined in Section IV.2.vi.
+Faith-based and community-based organizations, Tribes, and tribal organizations are eligible to apply.

+2) The applicant must request funding to support the operation of a health center that provides required comprehensive primary, preventive, and enabling health care services, either directly or through established arrangements, without regard to ability to pay.
+An applicant may not propose to provide only a single service, such as dental, behavioral, or prenatal services.

+3) The applicant must propose to serve an announced service area and its patients identified in Table 6.

+- a) The total unduplicated patients projected to be served by December 31, 2017, entered on Form 1A, must be at least 75 percent of the Patient Target in Table 6.
+See the Summary of Funding section above if the patient projection is less than the Patient Target in Table 6. - b) Zip codes entered in the Service Area Zip Codes field on Form 5B: Service Sites must be all of the service area zip codes listed on Table 6^{6} .